Netball and the Olympic Movement: Olympic recognition of the INF

-In 1995, the IOC recognition of the INF became a permanent. after a twenty-year period of lobbying and a two-year probation period.
+In 1995, the IOC recognition of the INF became permanent, after a twenty-year period of lobbying and a two-year probation period.
 This is just one prerequisite to netball being added to future Games.
 IOC recognition of INF has meant national associations could become full members of their countries' national Olympic committees.
 National members of INF were able to apply for that recognition by 1993.
 The All Australia Netball Association is one national organisation that has become a full member of their national Olympic committee.
 In 2004, IOC recognition of the INF was renewed.
 The INF has made Olympic recognition part of its long-term strategy towards continuing to grow the game.

 Netball supporters tried over many years to get the sport played in the Summer Olympics.
 In 1996, the netball leadership actively pursued the possibility of netball being played at the 2000 Summer Olympics.
 The government of New South Wales encouraged the Australian Olympic Committee to lobby for the inclusion of netball in the 2008 Beijing Olympic games.
 Prime Minister Gordon Brown, Netball England national team member Tamsin Greenway, two time Olympic gold medallist Kelly Holmes and Olympic heptathlon competitor Denise Lewis are English supporters who in 2011 supported adding netball to the Olympic games.

 In an extraordinary session in Mexico City in November 2002, the IOC decided to limit the total number of sports to 28, events to 301 and athletes to 10,500, slowing the process of adding new sports to future Olympic Games.
 At the extraordinary session, the IOC set forth the requirements that a sport must meet before it is eligible for inclusion in the Olympic programme.
 The table created in the documentation for this meeting is provided below:

 In July 2016, the INF adopted a policy which said, "The INF will continue to apply resources towards the goal of inclusion in the Olympic Games."
 The Olympic movement has been open to adding similar sports, and on 9 June 2017, the Executive Board of the International Olympic Committee announced that 3x3 basketball would become an official Olympic sport as of the 2020 Summer Olympics in Tokyo, Japan, for both men and women.